faceyspacey/rudy/docs/respond-modules.md

 > In other words, the modern **MVC** of application development

 **Redux lacks this modularity however.
-It's a major thorn in the side of large developer teams that want to move fast and achieve their greatest potential.** *When was the last time you saw a React component bound to a redux store on NPM???
+It's a major thorn in the side of large developer teams that want to move fast and achieve their greatest potential.** *When was the last time you saw a React component bound to a Redux store on NPM???
 Never.*

 ### Linear Side-Effects Is Best

 The flip side is that even though plain React is modular, its approach lacks linear side-effects management. *Why is this a major problem?*

 **The achilles heel of the component-obsessed approach (yes, with Hooks/Suspense too) is that side-effects are better known prior to rendering, rather than randomly discovered during component tree traversal.** The resulting order can be random and impossible to coordinate predictably.
 You often are wondering/debugging "where is xyz happening?"
+SSR + code splitting becomes incredibly difficult.
 Worse, these are **surprises**.

 > ["No surprises == better sleep"](https://twitter.com/faceyspacey/status/1107057805507227649) -Anton Korzunov (maintainer of React-Hot-Loader, react-imported-component)